Egypt Standard Time: History

 On 21 April 2011, the interim government abolished summer time.
 Standard time was therefore observed all year long.
+Before the Egypt revolution, the government was planning to take a decision to abolish summer time in 2011 before President Hosni Mubarak's term expired in September 2011.

 On 7 May 2014, the Egyptian interim government decided to use summer time starting from 15 May 2014, the third Friday of May, with an exception for the holy month of Ramadan.
 This occurred just before the Egyptian presidential elections were expected to start.

 On 20 April 2015, the Egyptian government decided against observing summer time following a poll that had been held in April 2015 regarding applying DST or not.
 The government decided to make the necessary amendment to the laws and asked the ministers to work on a study to determine the probability of applying daylight saving time in coming years or not.
 The ministry of electricity assured that the achieved electricity saving from applying summer time is not of any tangible effect.

 On 29 April 2016, the government under Prime Minister Sherif Ismail decided to use summer time again (UTC+03:00) by 7 July.
 It was to begin after Ramadan and last until the end of October.
 However, it was cancelled on 4 July following a vote by the Egyptian Parliament on 28 June to abolish DST, and to comply with the April 2015 presidential decree to refrain from introducing DST.

-On 1 March 2023, the Egyptian Cabinet passed law 24 of 2023 to reinstate DST, moving to UTC+03:00 starting from the last Friday of April (28 April) at 00:01 until the last Thursday of October (26 October) at 23:59.
+On 1 March 2023, the Egyptian Cabinet passed law 24 of 2023 to reinstate DST, moving to UTC+03:00 starting from the last Friday of April at 00:01 until the last Thursday of October at 23:59.
+On 16 April 2023, President Abdel Fattah el-Sisi ratified and signed the law, and the clock change took effect on 28 April of that year.